Skip to main content

 From the incidents list, you can customize how your incidents are displayed by clicking on the "Columns" button in the top-right corner of the table.

-With this customization, you can quickly spot important categories (such as "Data Storage") or specific providers that might require immediate attention among your generic incidents.
+With this customization, you can quickly spot important categories (such as "Data Storage") or specific providers that might require immediate attention among your incidents.

 Filter your data

-Three new filters (Provider, Category, Family) help you identify the most significant or critical generic incidents, such as those classified under "Data Storage" or linked to the provider "Postgresql."
+Three filters (Provider, Category, Family) help you identify the most significant or critical generic incidents, such as those classified under "Data Storage" or linked to the provider "Postgresql."

 Categories and providers reference